seanzhangkx8/ConvoKit/doc/source/reddit-small.rst

 User-level information
 ^^^^^^^^^^^^^^^^^^^^^^

-Users in this corpus are reddit users, identified by their account name.
-We include their activity statistics within the corpus:
+Users in this corpus are Reddit users, identified by their account names.
+The corpus includes the following activity statistics:

-* num_posts: number of post this user has authored
+* num_posts: number of posts from the user
-* num_comments: number of comment activities from the user
+* num_comments: number of comments from the user

 Utterance-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each individual post and comment is viewed as an utterance.
-For each utterance, we include:
+Each individual post or comment is viewed as an utterance.
+For each utterance, the corpus include:

 * score: score (i.e., the number of upvotes minus the number of downvotes) of the content
-* top_level_comment: the id of the top level comment
+* top_level_comment: the id of the top level comment (None if the utterance is a post)
 * retrieved_on: unix timestamp of the time of when the data is retrieved
 * gilded: gilded status of the content
 * gildings: gilding information of the content